SoulForeverInPeace/PeacefulSoul.github.io/README.md

 *Simple Sheet* built the *Simple Sheet* app as a free app.
 This SERVICE is provided by *Simple Sheet* at no cost and is intended for use as is.

-## Simple Sheet Do Not Collect Any Informatiom.
-Absolutely nothing.
+### Simple Sheet Do Not Collect Any Informatiom.
+Absolutely collects nothing.
 Simple Sheet provide the best of security and privacy safety by eliminating the root case, Internet connectivity.
 Simple Sheet makes zero Internet connection.
 Have a Good day.

 ### Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.